Family and Student Handbook for 21CCLC Afterschool Programs

 Ensure I am on time and where I am supposed to be to retrieve my child by no later than 5:30 on each after school day.
 If my child rides a bus, I must be on time at the bus stop location (depending on child’s age – applies for ALL elementary aged students.)

 - Please note that bus transportation is a privilege – not a right.
-For parents of bus riders: I understand that I receive grace for one 5 minutes late pick up, and after that, if late again, my child may not ride a bus for one calendar month.
+For parents of bus riders: I understand that I receive grace for one 5 minutes late pick up, and after that, if late again, it is possible that my child may not ride the afterschool bus for one calendar month.
 My child may continue riding the bus after that month concludes, but if I am late retrieving my child from bus drop off again, my child may not ride for the remainder of the school year.

-- For parent pick-up: I understand that I may receive one five minute tardy pick-up (5:35 pm) grace, but my child will not be able to attend after school for one week if I am late again unless there is a true emergency.
-Beyond the one tardy grade period, arrangements be made with program director which may include my child being unable to attend after school or paying for overtime for staff.
+- For parent pick-up: I understand that I may receive one five minute tardy pick-up (5:35 pm) grace, but my child will not be able to attend afterschool for one week if I am late again, unless there is a true emergency.
+(Please note: the provision that parents could choose to pay the actual cost of an afterschool staff member’s time for a repeated very late pick-up was removed by the US Department of Education and NC Department of Public Instruction effective December 1, 2018.
+Our only recourse now is days away from afterschool.)

 Attend parent meetings, after school program sessions offered, parent-teacher conferences, PTO meetings or parent workshops whenever possible in order to help my child learn.
 Serve on Parent Advisory Council if possible.